ujala01/voice-to-text-/README.md

 # voice-to-text-
-This code help to convert the voice into the text form .
+This code help to convert the voice into the text form.